Using Graph Elements

 Factors

 DFG can store data in the graph itself (as opposed to inside graph elements).
-When you retrieve graphs from a database, this information is carried along.
-If you are working with an in-memory graph, the structure is flattened into the graph itself as userData, robotData, and sessionData.
+When you retrieve distributed factor graphs from a database, this information is carried along.
+If you are working with an in-memory graph, the DFG structure contains the graph itself as well as Agent and Graph data.

 Graphs reside inside a hierarchy made up in the following way: